mozman/ezdxf/docs/source/sections/entities.rst

 The ENTITIES section is the home of all :class:`~ezdxf.layouts.Modelspace` and active :class:`~ezdxf.layouts.Paperspace` layout entities.
-This is a real section in the DXF file, in `ezdxf` is the :class:`EntitySection` just a proxy for modelspace and the active paperspace linked together.
+This is a real section in the DXF file, for `ezdxf` the :class:`EntitySection` is just a proxy for modelspace and the active paperspace linked together.

 .. seealso::